 Home Maintenance, The Exterior of Your Home:

 Your roof is a powerful protector from winter’s harsh elements, which makes it extremely important to inspect in the fall.
 Inspect your roof from ground level by using binoculars.
 Check for curling, cracking, and/or missing shingles.
 If your roof appears to be in poor condition, replace any damaged shingles or consider calling a licensed roofer to repair or replace your roof.
-To learn about common roof leaks and how to spot them, click here.

 Windows and doors

 Your windows and doors bring warm sunlight into your home, but in the winter they can also bring in cold drafts of air.
 Inspect the wood around your doors and windows for potential rotting by gently pushing the wood with a screwdriver.
 If you find any, replace the rotten wood and consider new windows and doors that may be more energy efficient.
-Examples of energy efficient home improvements can be found here.

 Exterior walls and shutters